- What is that?

 A prism turns the image the right way, and anything that involves the image affects its clarity.

 Both BAK and BK-7 prisms provide clear images, but the BAK 5 prism provides the clearest picture and is a necessity in scopes being used to spot targets over 200 yards.

 BAK 5 prisms will drive up the cost of the spotting scope but are well worth it.

 Eye relief with a target shooting optic is more important than people think.
-I don’t of any range in the country that doesn’t require you wear safety glasses while shooting.
+I don’t know of any range in the country that doesn’t require you wear shooting safety glasses while shooting.

 You’ll need enough eye relief to be able to keep wearing your glasses and look through the scope.
 This typically translates to about 15mm at the very least.